 Currently active clubs that wish to add new events to their current shows will be given the following incentive for the each additional event applied and approved for: (Clubs must meet all licensing requirements for the event in which they would like to add.)

 If the club fails to apply for or schedule an event by the application deadline date in any phase of the NCI or NEI process, the club will relinquish any and all discounts or programs they may have been eligible for as a new UKC club or an existing club that has added an event.
-All events must be scheduled following the normal scheduling process and must be applied for at least 24 weeks in advance of the event date or standard late fees, plus all licensing fees will be owed to UKC to schedule the event being requested.
+All events must be scheduled following the normal scheduling process and must be applied for by the Deadline Date described in the Official UKC Rules For Dog Events.
+Deadline Dates are approximately 24 weeks in advance of the event date.
+Standard late fees, plus all licensing fees will be owed to UKC to schedule the event being requested after this date.

 To be eligible: